-Your program should take in a Loc representing the starting point for your path, and return a List<DLoc> indicating the shortest total distance from the starting point to each location on the map of Brown’s Campus, as well as the previous stop in the shortest path to each location.
+Your program should take in a Loc representing the starting point for your path, and get-loc :: (String -> Loc), which is a function to fetch a Loc by name.
+In other words, get-loc is your way of accessing information from the graph about locations, as is further explained in Importing Data.
+Your program should return a List<DLoc> indicating the shortest total distance from the starting point to each location on the map of Brown’s Campus, as well as the previous stop in the shortest path to each location.
 Use the root case of DLoc to represent the starting point of your shortest-path-search.
 Your implementation of Dijkstra’s algorithm should have the following contract:

 Your implementation should run in \(O([s \rightarrow s \cdot \log s])\) time, where \(s\) is the number of vertices in the graph.
 Note that a complete graph (with an edge between every pair of vertices) would have \((s \cdot (s-1))/2\) edges, making this impossible.
 However, graph representations of real maps are not so densely connected, and you may assume that each vertex has only some constant number of neighbors.

 In addition to finding the shortest path between points, you may extend your program for extra credit to be able to find a path through lists of predefined “tours”, such as a “Campus Art Tour” or a “Freshman Dorm Tour”.
 These tours will be supplied by the Admissions Office.
 Even if a stop appears multiple times in the list, it only needs to be visited once.

 These tours have no fixed order.
 Your program should simply move toward the closest unvisited stop in the provided list of tours, even if this results in tours being interleaved.